bkuslitskiy/Compare-TV-Shows-V4/memory-bank/activeContext.md

 ## Current Work Focus

-We have completed the initial setup phase and have implemented most of the core functionality.
+We have completed the initial setup phase, implemented core functionality, and optimized performance.
 The current focus is on:

-1. Optimizing performance for large datasets
-2. Preparing for AWS deployment
+1. Preparing for AWS deployment
+2. Implementing additional features
+3. Improving browser compatibility and mobile responsiveness

 ## Recent Changes